EOSC 116 · Mesozoic Earth: Time of the Dinosaurs

 Course Schedules (In-Person and Hybrid)

-See the Course Syllabus for each of the 'in person' and 'hybrid' courses attached at the link above for details of the general schedule for each version of the course.
+See the Course Syllabus for each of the 'in-person' and 'hybrid' courses attached at the link above for details of the provisional schedule for each course.